Background to Tom Cunliffe

 I’ve been Mate on a coasting merchant ship and run yachts for gentlemen.
 I’ve operated charter boats, delivered all sorts of vessels, raced at quite high levels and have been teaching sailing intermittently for thirty-five years.
 I’ve been a Yachtmaster Examiner since 1978.

 For forty years traditional boats were my passion.
 My wife Ros and I have sailed them all over the Atlantic, from southern Brazil to Iceland and from the Caribbean to Russia, with a number of trips to the US and Canada thrown in.
 I love traditional craft, but I’m happy sailing anything that does the job properly.
-Now I have a modern classic and last summer she took us to Finland and back.
+Now I have a modern classic which takes us off for three months in the summer to such destinations as Finland and back.

 Family commitments in the mid-1980s started me writing and lecturing about the sea.
 My first commercial article was about star sights.
 It was published by Yachting Monthly where I have a seamanship column to this day.
 On the strength of this and the advance for Topsail and Battleaxe, I came ashore after living aboard for many years.
 These days I operate from a cottage in the New Forest.
 The arrangement suits me well because it gives me somewhere to grow roses and to keep my motorcycle, but I still sneak plenty of time out to go cruising.